pgemos/llmgrapher-dsit-thesis/README.md

 ### Quantitative Visualization
 *   **Metrics Visualization:**
-    Open `results-visulizer.ipynb` in Jupyter.
+    Open `results-visualizer.ipynb` in Jupyter.
 This notebook parses the output CSV files and generates the formatted Pandas DataFrames used in the thesis tables.

 *   **Prompt Engineering Validation:**
     Open `test_correference_llm.ipynb` to reproduce the comparison between the Baseline Prompt and the Coreference-Aware Prompt.